Jojo-A/vcontrold/doc/README-en.md

-vcontrold - Linux Daemon for Viessmann Vito communication
+# Linux Daemon for Viessmann Vito communication

 vcontrold is a software daemon written in C for communication with the "Optolink" interface of Viessmann Vito heating controllers.
 Configuration is done via XML-files.
 The daemon offers an ASCII socket interface, that can be served with telnet or the [vclient](vclient) program.